ChingYen31/Team26/HW_Report/Week03/Report.md

 連奕維 found that http://www.bsaila.com.tw/cups/list.aspx?cid=1 is one example that can be refactored.

 Final deal: Volleyball is 連奕維 and 游立宇's interest, we plan to refactor the old site.
 The main purpose of the site is make hosting a platform for saling sport contest, especially team contest.

+### Some Refactor Contents

+- Beautify UI (event photos)
+- Optimize Search Engine
+- Make the service much more around the user
+- Add some message feature to solve some rush event contact (maybe distributed storage)

+## Some Advices by TAs

+Please leave your precious suggestions...